How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 Should I update my occupation when I change jobs or retire?

-Absolutely — but know that the results can vary by carrier.
+Absolutely — and the impact can go in either direction.
 Updating your occupation ensures your policy reflects your actual risk profile and vehicle use.
-Switching to remote work or retiring may lower your rate with some insurers, while others (like Progressive) may counterintuitively raise quotes for retirees.
+Switching to remote work or retiring may lower your rate through low-mileage discounts and usage-based insurance programs.
 If you move into a delivery or gig role, failing to update your occupation could leave you uninsured in the event of a claim.
-Always compare quotes after any major job change to make sure you're getting the best rate available.
+Always compare quotes after any major job change to make sure you're getting the best rate, as what affects your car insurance rates goes well beyond occupation alone.

 Compare Car Insurance Rates in Ohio